fnieri/dqsd_otel/README.md

 dqsd_otel
 =====

-The OpenTelemetry Wrapper for the ΔQ oscilloscope
+The ΔQ OpenTelemetry Adapter for the ΔQ oscilloscope

 Build
 -----